Hermann Schonbachler

-Hermann Schonbachler (born July 14, 1966) is a Swiss Canadian former sport wood feller, who was five time worldchampion in the Stihl Timbersports Series (2005 to 2010), businessman and television celebrity.
+Hermann Schonbachler (born July 14, 1966) is a Swiss Canadian former sport wood feller, who was a five time world champion in the Stihl Timbersports Series (2005 to 2010), businessman and television celebrity.
 He gained national attention on Swiss TV in the series 'Up and away', which portrays Swiss emigrant families.

 Early life and education

 Hermann Schonbachler was born and raised in Biel/Bienne, Switzerland.
-He has an elder brother.
+He has a brother.
 Schonbachler studied Forest management and became a diplomed forester in Switzerland.
 Until 2010, he operated his own woodworking company there, where he was also active in Christmas tree sales and other forestry related work.

 Career

 Between 2005 and 2010, he was a five time world champion participating in the Stihl Timbersports Series.
 In 2013, he officially resigned from participating in those championships.
-2007 and 2008 he was European vice champion and 2006 and 2007 European champion with his Swiss team.
+In 2007 and 2008, he was European vice champion and 2006 and 2007 European champion with his Swiss team.
 At the world championship in Oberstdorf, Germany he was third best.
 In 2013, he officially resigned from practicing the sport, at the 11. world championships in Brienz, Switzerland.